 8. Proposal Review: The CCC shall review all proposals and may amend or otherwise modify any proposals.
 The CCC shall prepare a report on each proposal that shall include at a minimum the vote, recorded, of each member and the basis for the recommendation.
 All proposals receiving a negative recommendation by the CCC may be submitted to the faculty for consideration under normal CCC procedures if requested by the originator(s).

 9. Option Changes: Some proposed curriculum changes will turn out to be solely within an option (typically these will be in regards to courses that are not pre-core or core).
 Any such proposed change must be approved by a majority vote of faculty within the option before further consideration will be given to the proposal.
 If this proposal is approved by the option, a written review and recommendation should be prepared by the faculty in the option before it is forwarded to the CCC.
-The CCC will then conduct a review and present its recommendation to COB faculty for discussion and vote.
+The CCC will then conduct a review and present its recommendation to JJCBE faculty for discussion and vote.

-10. Faculty Approval: The process of COB faculty approval/disapproval shall be as follows.
+10. Faculty Approval: The process of JJCBE faculty approval/disapproval shall be as follows.
 At least one week (meaning seven calendar days) prior to a general faculty meeting, each faculty member shall receive a written copy of the proposal and report from CCC.
 At this first general faculty meeting the proposed change should be presented as a motion and seconded by faculty for adoption.
 At a minimum there should be a brief explanation and discussion of the proposal.
 This is called the first reading.

 At a second faculty meeting, to be held no sooner than one week after the first, the proposal shall again be brought to the floor for a second reading and discussion.
 At this time it is subject to amendment, etc. as would any motion.
 (For an amendment to qualify for the written ballot, to be described in the next paragraph, it must receive a majority vote by yea or nay in the faculty meeting as meriting consideration for the written ballot.)